 The medieval and premodern monarchs who held onto their thrones were the ones who were appallingly ruthless.
 Kindness was not rewarded, and the nice guys almost always lost their crown.
-Even when their reigns were otherwise good for the country, or renown contextually for tolerance and progressive thinking, dark deeds needed doing and there were enough skeletons in the closet to fill a charnel house.
+Even when their reigns were otherwise good for the country, or renown contextually for tolerance and progressive thinking, dark deeds still needed doing and there were usually enough skeletons in the closet to fill a charnel house.

 The Tudor’s were as bloody as any other successful rulers, and thus prone to killing any cousins with enough royal blood to be an alternative monarch on the thinnest of excuses.
 It didn’t take much royal blood, either.
 Henry Tudor was a far more distant heir to the English crown, but after the defeat and death of Richard III, it was Henry VII who sat on the throne.